Grau Roig

 Grau Roig (/ca/) is a sector of the Grandvalira ski resort in Andorra, located in the parishes of Canillo and Encamp.
 It includes alpine skiing and cross-country skiing tracks.
 It is the only sector in Grandvalira which does not have a populated settlement.
 The nearest major settlement is Pas de la Casa, to the east on the border with France.

 A hiking trail commences here, and is the access route to the Estany de l'Illa.

+Grau Roig placing it in the northeastern part of Andorra within the Eastern Pyrenees.
+This high-altitude area lies primarily in the parishes of Canillo and Encamp, where it occupies a strategic position along the CS-280 road connecting key access points in the region.